 In the diagram below, you can see the factors involved that determine if something can be placed in the household recycle bin.

 When you see the Roll ‘n’ Recycle® Mark on packaging, it means we’ve taken care of the size, weight, inks used, adhesives and colourants/dyes but we need your help with ..……shape!

 By rolling and sticking the packaging in place, the packaging is recyclable via your household recycling bin!

 That’s all fine in theory, but does it work in the real world?

 Yes, it works alright!
-Explore the results from our Truck Collection & Materials Recovery Facility (MRF) Trial at Suez Spring Farm Recovery Facility, NSW.
+Explore the real world footage in the video below from our Truck Collection & Materials Recovery trial.

 This video is showing flat "two dimensional" packaging travelling UP the conveyor and entering the paper stream (will NOT be recycled).

 This video is the "three dimensional" ROLLED packaging dropping below the conveyor and into the rigid plastics stream (WILL BE recycled).